ChugR/Adverb/scripts/adverbl/README.md

 * Enable router logging

-The routers need to generate proper logging for Adverbl.
+The routers need to generate proper logging for Scraper.
 The information classes are exposed by enabling log levels.

 | Log level      | Information               |